chikuku/AB-testing/README.md

 The coefficients are 102.1 and 164.15, suggesting that these 2 promotions integrated with videos can further boost sales.
 - However, when videos combined with catalog promotion(VidWk:CatalogWk) had significant negative effect.
 Thus, we should avoid using them together.
 <img src= "https://github.com/chikuku/AB-testing/blob/main/Analysis%20Screenshot/Part3_Focal_Vid_combine_Promotions.jpg" alt="part2_fp_image" width="550">

+## Next Steps
+This analysis examines the potential of product videos to enhance sales while identifying limitations in their effectiveness compared to other promotions.
+Future steps could include:
+1. Conducting long-term studies to assess the cumulative effects of videos on sales.
+2. Exploring alternative combinations of promotions for greater synergy.
+3. Analyzing the relationship between focal products and coordinating products to determine which focal products drive more significant increases in coordinating product sales.
+4. Understanding the factors that shape customers' positive or negative attitudes toward promotions.